brodieG/aammrtf/README.md

 ## ...
 ```

-For these tests you would omit the `".Rout.save"` files.
+For these tests you must omit the `".Rout.save"` files or else CRAN might
+complain (even though in theory they should not).

 ## Extra Features